 Temporal Lobe Damage

-The auditory cortex is another part of the cerebral cortex that helps process the senses.
+The auditory cortex is another part of the cerebral cortex that processes information coming from our five senses.
 This part resides in the brain’s temporal lobe.

 The temporal lobe is located on the lower middle part of the brain, right next to your temples, above your ears.
 Its main responsibility revolves around processing sound.
 The temporal lobe also plays a role in interpreting smell and even sight.

 Memory and attention are some other skills associated with the temporal lobe.
 In particular, the temporal lobe aids in the formation of long-term memories, as well as visual and verbal memories.

 - Memory loss

 - Receptive aphasia

 Temporal lobe damage can also affect a person’s selective attention.
 This means they have more difficulty picking out one thing to pay attention to among several other things.

 For example, they would not be able to focus on a private conversation when in a loud, crowded room.